Comprehensive Car Insurance Explained: Coverage, Cost & When You Need It

 What is comprehensive car insurance and how does it differ from collision coverage?

-How much does comprehensive coverage typically cost?
+How much does comprehensive coverage typically cost in 2026?

 Do I need comprehensive insurance if I own my car outright?